chethankush/scorpy/Learning/Linux/linux_copied.md

 <details>
 <summary>Every couple of days, a certain process stops running.
 How can you look into why it's happening?</summary><br><b>
 One way to investigate why a process stops running is to check the system logs, such as the messages in /var/log/messages or journalctl.
 Additionally, checking the process's resource usage and system load may provide clues as to what caused the process to stop
+  Use the command $dmesg | more to check any errors of the system .
 </b></details>

 <details>